awsdocs/amazon-glacier-developer-guide/doc_source/tagging.md

 + Within a set of tags for a vault, each tag key must be unique\.
 If you add a tag with a key that's already in use, your new tag overwrites the existing key\-value pair\.
 + Tag keys cannot start with `aws:` because this prefix is reserved for use by AWS\.
 AWS can create tags that begin with this prefix on your behalf, but you can't edit or delete them\.
 + Tag keys must be from 1 to 128 Unicode characters in length\.
-+ Tag keys must consist of the following characters: Unicode letters, digits, white space, and the following special characters: `_ . / = + - @`\.
++ Tag keys must consist of the following characters: Unicode letters, digits, spaces, and the following special characters: `_ . / = + - @`\.

 Tag value restrictions are as follows:
 + Tag values must be from 0 to 255 Unicode characters in length\.
 + Tag values can be blank\.
-Otherwise, they must consist of the following characters: Unicode letters, digits, white space, and any of the following special characters: `_ . / = + - @`\.
+Otherwise, they must consist of the following characters: Unicode letters, digits, spaces, and any of the following special characters: `_ . / = + - @`\.

 ## Tracking Costs Using Tagging<a name="tagging-billing"></a>